 - About anything that could affect your ability to take medicines, such as difficulty swallowing pills, difficulty remembering to take pills, or any health conditions that may prevent your use of medicines.

 - If you are pregnant or plan to become pregnant.
 Sulfamethoxazole/trimethoprim should not be used by pregnant women because sulfonamides (including sulfamethoxazole) may cause .
 Sulfamethoxazole/trimethoprim should be used during pregnancy only if the potential benefit justifies the potential risk to the .
-Talk to your health care provider about possible risks with taking sulfamethoxazole/trimethoprim when pregnant.
+Talk to your health care provider about the risks of taking sulfamethoxazole/trimethoprim during pregnancy.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you have HIV.